andeepittman/digitaldronecollective/index.md

 #### Opportunity Statement
 > Recreational drone operators in Canada need to understand and be able to enact all the steps required between acquiring and safely operating a drone, and to understand the risks of drone flight because users want to feel competent, safe and legal when they are flying a drone.
 Users want to keep their drone safe and avoid fines.
 They want an efficient, free, understandable, comprehensive, trusted source of information.

-> However, for the sake of learning how to help users at scale, we needed to start smaller with one aspect of the regulations.
-Having a small, well-defined scope would enable us to prototype and test more quickly.
-The second most pressing problem we identified was a lack of support for the site survey.
+> The Digital Drone Collective will need to start small to learn about how we might tackle regulation guidance with a digital tool in order to bring it to scale.
+To do this, we are going to investigate how we can best facilitate the learning of the most challenging part of the regulations, the site survey.
+Through this, we can learn how we might apply this approach to other aspects of the regulation.
+We will investigate how we guide users through the process, have them understand why, and when they’ve achieved success.
+Through this, we can grow motivation, help people understand the information, and give guidance on how to comply with regulations.

 We thought the site survey, although a complex process, would be the most impactful to prototype with.
 It would ensure that we could test the central question: can we teach people the required aviation practices with a digital tool?
 To reduce the risk and take a lean approach, we needed to test with the hardest skill.
-Had we started with writing standard operating procedures, for example, we might have missed the level of granularity needed.
 Fortunately, the site survey is also the aviation practice with the greatest impact on safety.
 This made it an easier sell to the broader collective.

 **Problem statement:**